juriad/advent2022/README.md

 The task was screaming - use arrays of characters, so I sed an array-based language.
 Not dealing with cycles was refreshing.

+## Day 4 - Chapel

+Chapel is nice language with intuitive syntax and many features.
+The documentation was a bit confusing - hard to find which procedures exist for range or how to write if statement.
+The built-in support for ranges and tuples was very appreciated as well as the way `coforall` reduces its result.

+It looked like the type of task that can use some map-reduce.
+The language that I chose supports it natively, so task was easy.

 # Lists

 ## Language pool